StevenJLarge/FokkerPlanck/README.md

 The dynamic simulators provide additional fucntionality beyond what exists for the static scenarios.
 For the dynamic simulators, you are required to implement 3 methods:
 - `initialize_probability(...)`: code to initialize the prbability distribution
-- `update(...)`: A method to update the probability distrubiton, tpyically by calling the `self.fpe.integrate_step` or `self.fpe_work_step` routines, deending on if you want to track energy flows or not.
+- `update(...)`: A method to update the probability distrubiton, typically by calling the `self.fpe.integrate_step` or `self.fpe_work_step` routines, deending on if you want to track energy flows or not.
 - `build_friction_array(...)` Optional, but if you want to study optimal protocols, than this method is requred, and simply requires that for the input array of contraol parameter values, we can associate a value representing the generalized friction tensor.

 In practice, using the dynamics simulators requires slightly more specification, but it is not too burdensome, considering the somplexity of wwhat is happening behind the scenes.
 For instance, the code for implementing the Breathing trap simulator (a time dependent spring constant) is shown below,